janroeBlueShores/Personal-Development/Grokking Algorithms by Aditya Bhargava Summary.md

 - With a list, elements are strewn all over, and one element stores the address of the next one.
 - All elements in the array should be the same type (all ints, all doubles, and so on).
 - Selection sort is a neat algorithm, but it’s not very fast (On<sup>2</sup>).
 Quicksort is a faster sorting algorithm that only takes O(n log n) time.

 ---

 # Chapter III
 ## Recursion

-- Recursion is when a function calls itself.
+- Recursion is when a function calls itself
+  - When writing a recursive function, you have to tell it when to stop recursing
-- Every recursive function has two cases: the base case and the recursive case.
+- Every recursive function has two parts: the base case, and the recursive case
+  - The recursive case is when the function calls itself
+  - The base case is when the function doesn’t call itself again doesn’t go into an infinite loop.
 - A stack has two operations: push and pop.
 - All function calls go onto the call stack.
 - The call stack can get very large, which takes up a lot of memory.